fwahid/itmd-362-pp/pp-07/readme.md

   user wouldn't get annoyed.

 * HCI Guidline Three (URL): https://msdn.microsoft.com/library/windows/desktop/dn742399.aspx
-* How you implemented it in your sketch:
+* How you implemented it in your sketch: For controls, we want to only have 2 buttons in order to make it ass simplistic as possible.
+  The two buttons are pretty straight-forward.
+If you click the DROP COURSE button, your current schedule comes up and there are check boxes next to your courses.
+Clicking on them allows you to select the classes you want to drop.